StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 I would encourage you to go through that link and make sure you have those things in good order before you even consider sinking in time on the keyboard optimization front.

-### You May Type Too Little Or Too Much For Keyboard Layout Optimization To Be Worth It
+### You May Type Too Little For Optimization/Switching To Be Worth It

-If you already touch type on a layout like QWERTY or Dvorak, and you do not type very much in your profession or hobbies outside of your profession, keyboard layout optimization will never be worth your while.
+If you already touch type QWERTY, and you do not type very much in your profession or hobbies outside of your profession, keyboard layout optimization will never be worth your while.
+This goes doubly for those of you already using a better layout like Dvorak, Colemak, or Workman.
 You will never make up the time you spend making a more efficient layout for your use case and learning it because you will never type enough for the advantages to be realized.
 This will be discussed more extensively in some of the sections below, but suffice it to say that the opportunity cost involved is great enough that most people probably shouldn't bother.
-There are some very zealous people that try to "sell" the ideas of optimized keyboard layouts far more than what the data allows.
+There are some very zealous people that try to "sell" the idea of optimized keyboard layouts far more than what the data allows.
 They are objectively better.
-But not worth 40+ hours of practice to switch better
+But not worth 50+ hours of practice to switch better.
+(Unless you are really worried about RSI).

-### You May Be Better Served By Stenography
+### You May Be Better Served By Learning Stenography

 **TL;DR version:** Steno is unarguably faster than typing, and certain people would be better served learning stenography instead of a more optimized keyboard layout.

 In a vacuum, machine shorthand (aka stenography, commonly abbreviated "steno") is objectively superior to plain typing in just about every way.
 The world record for machine shorthand transcription is over 360 WPM.
-Think about that for a second. *Three hundred and sixty words per minute is really stinkin' fast*.
+Think about that for a second. *Three hundred and sixty words per minute is mind-blowingly fast*.

-If the idea of writing that fast intrigues you, you should read a series of articles --starting [here](https://stenoknight.com/SpeakFingers.html) -- written by Mirabai Knight, the stenographer behind Plover (the only free stenography program).
+If the idea of writing that fast intrigues you, you should read a series of articles -- starting [here](https://stenoknight.com/SpeakFingers.html) -- written by Mirabai Knight, the stenographer behind Plover (the only free stenography program).
 Mirabai argues that there are reasons other than speed for steno (fluency of thought, for example).
 This is a good series, but strawmans keyboard layouts to an extent.
 For example, if you automatically space out punctuation and autocapitalize (just like stenography does), come up with shorthand forms for very common words and phrases (just like stenograpy does), and use a system of prefixes, suffixes, and phrase-enders according to personally-determined patterns (just like stenography does), all of the disparities cited in this series shrink significantly.

 In other words, if you start comparing apples-to-apples, while stenography still wins overall since phonetic input will always be faster/more efficient than orthographic input, the differences are not nearly as vast as protrayed here.
 (Note: I don't think Mirabai is at all at fault for drawing the comparisons -- most people don't use keyboards particularly effectively, so her points stand in the vast majority of cases).

-Why am I taking pains to qualify these claims?
 If stenography is simply better in the abstract, even if not by as much as advertised, why shouldn't everybody learn it?
 Well, the thing is, learning stenography is more than just learning a different character layout.
 For example, you have to learn:

 - How to press multiple keys at the same time (known as "chording"), sometimes with the same finger.
 - How to consciously distinguish phonemes in pronunciation (everyone does this unconsciously, but most people don't have any practice thinking about it).